-US stocks move higher on trade optimism
+US stocks trade mixed on healthcare losses

-U.S. stocks are trading higher to start the week.
+U.S. stocks are trading mixed to start the week.

 Continue Reading Below